AJWest22/MS4/README.md

                 ]
             }
         ```

-    - Still in permissions, click edit on the Access control list(ACL)
+    - Still in permissions, click 'edit' on the Access control list (ACL)

-    - Set to Read access for the Bucket ACL for Everyone(Public Access)
+    - Click Read access for the Bucket ACL for Everyone(Public Access)

+    - The bucket is created, the next step is to open the IAM application to set up access

-    **Now the bucket has been created, the next step is to open the IAM application:**
+    **The Bucket has now been created, the next step is the open the IAM application:**

-    - Create a new user group with the name of your app/project
+    - Create a new user group, the same name as your project/app

-    - Add the "AmazonS3FullAccess" policy permission for the user group
+    - Add the AmazonS3FullAccess Policy to the group

-    - Navigate to "Policies" and then click "Create New Policy"
+    - Navigate to Policies and click 'Create New policy'

+    - Click 'Imprort Managed Policy

-    - Click "Import Managed Policy" and then click "AmazonS3FullAccess", then select 'Import'.
+    - Select AmazonS3FullAccess, then click 'Import'

-    - In the JSON editor, update the policy "Resource" to:
+    - Go to the JSON editor and add the following:

         ```
           "Resource": [